k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 ```

 - `-s`: name of the sequence file (or path/name if the file is in a different folder)
-- `-n`: name of the output files (here the files will have `.stand` appended to the end)
+- `-n`: name of the output files (the files generated during the run will have `.stand` appended to the end)
 - `-m`: substitution model
-- `-p`: random number seed to generate parsimony starting tree
+- `-p`: random number seed to generate parsimony starting tree (can be any integer)

 Further command options are detailed in the software manual.